AfreenSiddiqa/Credit_Risk_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/93686963/158003694-439c7f38-9b4b-4392-b256-401abf642293.png)

 The balanced accuracy score for this model is around 64.4%, meaning that the model predicted the credit risk accurately 64.4% of the time.
-This is a fairly positive score, but not excellent.
+This is a fairly positive score, but not great.
 The precision scores for this model are very skewed toward the low-risk loans as all of the low-risk loans were correctly predicted, but nearly none of the high-risk loans were accurately predicted.
-This model is not great for identifying high-risk loan.
+This model does not work that much for identifying high-risk loan.

-The recall scores for this model show that the model is better at identifying positive low-risk loans (0.68) and decent at positively identifying high-risk loans (0.61), but the recall scores are not great for either.
+The recall scores for this model show that the model is better at identifying positive low-risk loans (0.68) and decent at positively identifying high-risk loans (0.61), but the recall scores are not good for either.